 On the other hand, if you look through the list and see messengers and music players idly draining your battery in the background, then you can go ahead and stop them in relative safety.
 Truly crucial apps usually won't allow you to force stop them anyway.

-- To stop an app manually via the processes list, head to Settings > Developer Options > Processes and click the Stop button.
+- To stop an app manually via the processes list, head to Settings > Developer Options > Processes (or Running Services) and click the Stop button.
 Voila!

 - To Force Stop or Uninstall an app manually via the Applications list, head to Settings > Applications > Application manager and select the app you want to modify.
 Don't delete any apps that appear when you select the Show System Apps option.